NoirW01F-D3v/github.com-NoirW01F-D3v-NoirW01F-D3v/README.md

 👋 Hey, I'm Noir

-I'm a programmer and engineer with no formal schooling or education.
+I'm a selftaught programmer and engineer with no formal schooling or education.

 I like turning strange ideas into working software.
-I spend most of my time experimenting with Android, Linux, Termux, automation, and low-level programming while constantly learning new languages and technologies.
-I believe every project teaches something, and every bug is just another puzzle waiting to be solved if you can pick the right pieces, yeah 👍🏼 And ofcourse if it can be optimized, automated, or rebuilt from scratch,
+I spend most of my time experimenting with Android, Linux, Termux, automation, and low-level programming while constantly learning new languages and and and about the newest technologies.

-Building most of my apps in Termux terminal gradle and with the incorrect architecture 🤓🤣
+I build on droid.
+So much easier hands on without all the extras.

 ### Android Developer • Linux Enthusiast •
  ###